-The basic idea behind our identification strategy is illustrated in table 1.
-The table reports the simple means (with standard errors reported in parentheses) of educational attainment for Asians and non-Asians in both Dragon and non-Dragon years.
-The key insight is that in non-Dragon year Asians have about a year's more education than non-Asians.
-Asians born in the 1976 Dragon year, however, have about 0.32 years more education than the average non-Asian also born in a Dragon year.
-By taking the difference in these differences, we control for any unobserved factors affecting these averages which are common to both Chinese-Asians and non-Asians.
-Thus, 0.38 years of education can be interpreted as the causal effect of being born in a Dragon year on educational attainment of Asians, under the assumption that in the absence of the Dragon superstition the change in educational attainment for Chinese-Asians and non-Asians would have been similar.
-While marginally statistically significant, 0.38 years of education is not necessarily economically important.
+The basic idea behind our identification strategy is illustrated in Table 1.
+The table reports the simple means (with standard errors reported in parentheses) of educational attainment for Asians and non-Asians in both dragon and non-dragon years.
+The key insight is that in non-dragon years Asians have about a years more education than non-Asians.
+Asians born in the 1976 dragon year, however, have an additional 0.31 years of education than the average non-Asian also born in a dragon year.
+By taking the difference in these differences, we control for any unobserved factors affecting these averages which are common to both Asians and non-Asians.
+Thus, 0.31 years of education can be interpreted as the causal effect of being born in a dragon year on educational attainment of Asians, under the assumption that in the absence of the dragon superstition the change in educational attainment for Asians and non-Asians would have been similar.
+Our simple estimate of 0.31 years of education is borderline significant, but not necessarily economically important.
 Thus, it is important to generalize this differences-in-differences approach to a regression framework in which we can better control for other observable covariates of educational outcome.